Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Performance and Memory Consumption

+Fig.~\ref{fig:performance} shows our primary results for the execution time of the different ML models using between 500 and 20000 synthetic training data points averaged between noise levels of 0 to 30\%.

 Of the three models, the clear winner with respect to execution time is SVR, followed by NN and, last, GPR.
-Although we expected the execution time for GPR to approach $O(N^3)$ \cite{wang2022intuitive}, the increase in the execution time with increasing numbers of training data points was not as steep as this, at least for the range of $N$ that we probed and the data set we used.
-Tests with double precision (not shown) did not fundamentally change the ordering of the results -- SVR remained the fastest method while GPR remained the slowest.
+Although we expected the execution time for GPR to approach $O(N^3)$ \citep{wang2022intuitive}, the increase in the execution time with increasing numbers of training data points was not as steep as this, at least for the range of $N$ that we probed and the data set we used.

-Table~\ref{tab:memory} summarizes the average GPU memory consumption of the three different ML models on 20,000 synthetic data points.
+Table~\ref{tab:memory} summarizes the average GPU memory consumption of the three different ML models on 20000 synthetic data points averaged across noise levels.
 The NN had the lowest memory consumption while GPR consumed the most memory.
-All results are for single precision.
-In tests with double precision (not shown), GPR consumed about twice as much GPU memory while SVR and NN consumed about the same amount of GPU memory as single precision.